BogusCurry/bash-lamp-installer/README.md

 ### Purpose

 There are many LAMP installation scripts floating around the internet.
 This is simply just another one to add to the mix.
-Its simply customized to fit the majority of the use cases I run into, and should be ready for use right out of the box.
+It is customized to fit the majority of the use cases I run into, and should be ready for use right out of the box.

 ### Supported OS's